Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

 To ensure that students can participate in an in-person class in a safe and socially distanced fashion, the instructor will divide the course into two teams that will meet on a schedule announced at the start of the Fall 2020 semester.
-Within those two large teams, students will be assigned to smaller groups of individuals in which they can collaborate during the completion of designated class activities, like the completion of an assignment or the creation of a response to the weekly technical question.
+Within these two teams, students will be assigned to smaller sub-teams of individuals with which they can collaborate during the completion of designated class activities, like the completion of an assignment or the creation of a response to the weekly technical question.
 The instructor will provide more details about your course team assignments after the Fall 2020 semester starts.